 The goal of release management is to deploy application changes into production with high quality and without disrupting the business.
 But this process is often performed manually and is inefficiently connected to the rest of the application lifecycle, leaving a critical gap between application development and operations as well as creating a backlog of changes that must be made.

 Control, Secure, and Automate Your Releases

-Serena Release Manager is part of the Serena Orchestrated Application Lifecycle Management (ALM) suite.
-Release Manager helps you manage and deploy releases by enabling you to control, secure, and automate your processes.
+Serena Release Manager is an integrated suite that helps you with your release management by enabling you to control, secure, and automate your processes.

 Serena Release Manager